singh-man/books/crackingTheCoding/17_hard.md

 - 5 * Aᵢ
 - 7 * Aᵢ

 We can use this thought  to plan in advance.
-Each time we add a number Ai  to the list, we hold on to the values 3Aᵢ, 5Aᵢ, and 7Aᵢ in some sort of temporary list.
+Each time we add a number Aᵢ  to the list, we hold on to the values 3Aᵢ, 5Aᵢ, and 7Aᵢ in some sort of temporary list.
 To generate Aᵢ₊₁' we search through this temporary list to find the smallest value.

 Our code looks like this:
 ```java